-2023-02, Investments - Equity Method and Joint Ventures (Topic 323)

-ASU No. 2014-01 previously introduced the option to apply the proportional amortization method to account for investments made primarily for the purpose of receiving income tax credits and other income tax benefits when certain requirements are met; however, this guidance limited the proportional amortization method to investments in low-income-housing tax credit structures.
+2023-02, Investments - Equity Method and Joint Ventures (Topic 323) ASU No. 2014-01 previously introduced the option to apply the proportional amortization method to account for investments made primarily for the purpose of receiving income tax credits and other income tax benefits when certain requirements are met; however, this guidance limited the proportional amortization method to investments in low-income-housing tax credit structures.
 The proportional amortization method results in the cost of the investment being amortized in proportion to the income tax credits and other benefits received, with the amortization of the investment and the income tax credits being presented net in the statements of income as a component of income tax expense.
 Equity investments in other tax credit structures are typically accounted for using the equity method, which results in investment income, gains and losses, and tax credits being presented gross on the statements of income in their respective line items.
 ASU No. 2023-02 permits reporting entities to elect to account for their tax equity investments, regardless of the tax credit program from which the income tax credits are received, using the proportional amortization method if certain conditions are met.

-P/PBE: Fiscal years beginning after December 15, 2023, including interim periods within those fiscal years

-NP: Fiscal years beginning after December 15, 2024, including interim periods within those fiscal years
+P/PBE: Fiscal years beginning after December 15, 2023, including interim periods within those fiscal years NP: Fiscal years beginning after December 15, 2024, including interim periods within those fiscal years Early adoption is permitted.

 2023-07, Segment Reporting (Topic 280) The amendments in this ASU improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-This is accomplished through various new requirements, including the disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and disclosing an amount for other segment items (as defined in the ASU) by reportable segment and a description of its composition.

-P/PBE: Annual periods beginning after December 15, 2024.
+This is accomplished through various new requirements, including the disclosure of significant segment expenses that are regularly provided to the chief operating decision maker, and disclosing an amount for other segment items (as defined in the ASU) by reportable segment and a description of its composition.
+P/PBE: Fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024 NP: Not applicable Excludes not-for-profit entities (regardless of whether the entity meets the definition of a public entity) Early adoption is permitted.